hirusha-adi/informaticc-blog/blog/2025-12-25-arch-nvidia-support-lost/index.md

 tags: [arch,nvidia,troubleshooting]
 ---

 I just updated by Arch Linux installation after three days and it broke my graphics drivers.
-My graphis card is an Nvidia Quadra K1200, based on the Maxwell architechture.
+My graphics card is an Nvidia Quadro K1200, based on the Maxwell architecture.
 This article covers my approach to fixing it.

 ![alt text](image-1.png)